AstroMusers/ultrapipe/README.rst

 ULTRApipe
 =========
 **ULTRApipe** is a Python library for the ULTRASAT mission to perform photometry and light curve analysis relevant to exoplanet research.
-Its documentation and API will be available via readthedocs.
+The `API <https://ultrapipe.readthedocs.io/en/latest/>`_ will be continually updated as more tools become available.

 Currently, we offer tools for: